level-level/Clarkson-Theme/theme/index.md

 - Keeping all of the template files in the `templates` directory.
 - Ignoring the generated assets from Gulp thanks to a `dist` and `src` workflow via Gulp.
 - Centralize all tooling code in one `development` folder.

+## Be free of CSS Frameworks
+We didn't want to include something like Bootstrap or another Framework.

 ## Gulp
 Gulp compiles Less, checks for JavaScript errors, optimizes images, concatenates and minifies files. *